 Because she was having lower back pain, Maritza had been told by both her spine doctor and her chiropractor to rest for a while before beginning any exercise at all.

-Now, before I go on, I must remind you that the things I write here are not intended as a substitute for advice from a licensed professional who can evaluate you in person.
-This is for educational purposes only– to help you find your way, to help you think of questions to ask your doctor, or maybe to help you decide when to get a second opinion.
+Now, before I go on, I must remind you that the things I write here are not intended as a substitute for medical advice This is for educational purposes only.

 Generally speaking, I am not sure it’s necessary or even wise to tell someone with low back pain not to do any exercises at all.